 Cakes, cookies, processed cereal, bread, rice, sugar and maida cause spikes in blood sugar levels.
 Foods that raise blood sugar cause a fall in the HDL levels and it is best to avoid such foods.

-Natural supplements have proven to lower LDL cholesterol and raise HDL.
+Natural supplements have proven to reduce LDL cholesterol and increase HDL.
 Food supplements like soya Lecithin granules, Rice Bran and Pumpkin Seed oil are among the best and are as effective as prescription stating drugs, with no harmful side effects.

 One of the best ways to boost good cholesterol is by regular exercise and weight training.
 If you do not have time to join a gym you may choose to walk anytime of the day to improve HDL level.
 Studies suggest that it is the duration and regularity of exercise rather than the intensity that influences the raise in good cholesterol.